Drift detection

 - After the deploy completes (or fails), the lock is released

-- If the lock can’t be acquired, the CLI exits immediately
+- If the lock is held by another session, the CLI exits immediately with exit code

 Waiting for a lock